BollinsureBusinessWorkers' Comp

 Apply Credits and Discounts

-Safety programs, schedule credits, and broker-negotiated discounts can reduce premium 15-25%.
+Safety programs, schedule credits, and carrier underwriting credits may reduce premium when available.

 Modified Premium x Credits = Final Premium